 The following 4 weeks (month 2), double your dose and follow the same schedule.
 At month 3, you should be able to maintain this higher 12.5 mg dose daily.

 Adjust as needed based on intake of ocean foods.

 Take note of how you feel.

-If your head feels clearer and you have steadily increasing energy levels over the next few weeks, then your body is responding well.
+If you can think better and you start to feel happier and more energetic over the next few weeks, then your body is responding well.

 Do you feel more brain fog, cloudiness, or headaches?
 If so, then lower your dose and/or take more time off between each one.

 Iodine is a halide compound and will replace other carcinogenic halides – fluoride, bromide, and chlorine – in your body.